Blog Information Security Plan: What It Is, Why You Need One, and How to Get Started

 informational security plan

 Every organization needs an information security plan because data has become the world’s most valuable commodity.
-And like all things precious, data is regulated heavily by governing bodies and coveted by everyone – including crooks.
+And like all precious things, data is regulated heavily by governing bodies and coveted by everyone – including crooks.
 That is why cybercrime is on the rise – in step with a tightening compliance landscape.

 What Is Information Security?

-Information security (InfoSec) refers to practices, processes, and tools that manage and protect sensitive data.
+Information security (often referred to as InfoSec) includes various measures, strategies, and features that are implemented to keep and manage sensitive information.
 Its primary aim is to control access to information that upholds the CIA triad in data protection (Confidentiality, Integrity, Availability) without significantly hampering business productivity.

 Here’s how key institutions define information security: “The preservation of confidentiality (ensuring that information is accessible only to those authorized to have access), integrity (safeguarding the accuracy and completeness of information and processing methods), and availability (ensuring that authorized users have access to information and associated assets when required).” – ISO/IEC 27002 “Ensures that within the enterprise, information is protected against disclosure to unauthorized users (confidentiality), improper modification (integrity), and non-access when required (availability)” – ISACA.